Matrix-King-Studio/WebTagging/cvat/apps/documentation/installation.md

       o: bind
 ```

-您可以将共享设备路径更改为实际共享。为了方便用户，我们定义了环境变量$CVAT_SHARE_URL。此变量包含在客户端共享浏览器中显示的文本（例如url）。
+You can change the share device path to your actual share.
+For user convenience
+we have defined the environment variable $CVAT_SHARE_URL.
+This variable
+contains a text (url for example) which is shown in the client-share browser.

 ### Serving over HTTPS

 We will add [letsencrypt.org](https://letsencrypt.org/) issued certificate to secure
 our server connection.

 #### Prerequisites

 We assume that

 -   you have sudo access on your server machine,
 -   you have an IP address to use for remote access, and
 -   that the local CVAT installation works on your server.

 If this is not the case, please complete the steps in the installation manual first.

 #### Roadmap